(LAST REVISED — September 11, 1017)

 • avoid any relationships that might be perceived as conflicts of interest.

-• refrain from actions and involvements that might prove harmful to the Institution.
+• refrain from actions and involvements that might prove harmful to the University.

-• make judgments on the basis of what is best for the Institution and for the advancement of higher education.
+• make judgments on the basis of what is best for the University and for the advancement of higher education.

 These bylaws may be amended, altered, repealed or added to in any manner not inconsistent with the laws of the State of New Jersey or of the rules and regulations of the New Jersey Commission on Higher Education by the affirmative vote of a majority of the voting members of the Board of Trustees at any public meeting of the Board, provided that a copy of each proposed amendment to be voted upon has been furnished to each member of the Board by the Secretary at least ten days before such a meeting.